-Adventurising the EXC 500 means making it more capable of navigating and covering some major distances.
+Adventurising the 500 means making it more capable of navigating and covering some major distances.
 In order to travel light, I probably won’t be bringing a computer, so plan on either using a phone or tablet to navigate using OSMand.

 This setup will eventually be modified to take a Garmin Montana GPS as seen in action in the video below, but for the majority of the post here it’s being built to hold an android tablet.
 Like everything else in life (myself included) it’s a work in progress.

 So how to build it and mount it to the bike?